-Basic in design and with a straight forward installation, this Saniflo toilet is just that, one of the best rated toilets on the market.
+Basic in design and with a straight forward installation, this SaniBEST toilet is just that, one of the best rated macerating toilets on the market.
 It is important to note that if you plan on purchasing this 1.6 gallon/flush elongated toilet, you’re going to have to bear in mind; it does come with a fairly hefty price tag, making it one of the finest products you can purchase.

 The Remaining 5 In The Top 10 List

 Buyer’s Guide – How to Select The Best Macerating Toilet